 You can find more information about COVID-19 testing here.

 EU/EEA citizens are entitled to the same social welfare benefits in Estonia as Estonian residents.
-For this you should obtain the EU Health Insurance Card (EHIC) from the social service authority in your home country before arriving in Estonia.
-Please see more information about the EHIC card on the European Commission website.
+For this, you should obtain the EU Health Insurance Card (EHIC) from the social service authority in your home country before arriving in Estonia.

 EHIC grants the right to receive necessary medical care during your stay in the European Union and in the European Economic Area under the same conditions and at the same cost (free in some countries) as people insured in that country.

-International students from non-EU/EEA countries have to obtain an internationally valid private health insurance.
-This is necessary to apply for a long-stay (D) visa or a Temporary Residence Permit for study in Estonia.
-Some of the insurance providers which are accepted by the Estonian Police and Border Guard are:
+Citizens from non-EU/EEA countries have to obtain an internationally valid private health insurance.
+This is necessary to apply for a long-stay (D) visa or a temporary residence permit for studying in Estonia.
+Some of the insurance providers accepted by the Estonian Police and Border Guard are:

-- ERGO (health insurance contract can be signed after arrival to Estonia);
+- ERGO (health insurance contract can be signed after the arrival to Estonia);

 - Inges (health insurance contract can be signed online);